XORGanon/cards/README.md

 <br/>
 <br/>

-## Editing
+## "Card" entries
-### Title and properties
+### Syntax conventions
-To edit, add or expand new or existing "cards," simply [open the cards file for editing](https://github.com/XORGanon/cards/edit/main/cards), do what you desire, and commit your changes when you're done.
-While doing so, please mind these few but vital _syntax conventions_ to make sure the renderer keeps working:
+When editing the cards, mind a few but vital _syntax conventions_ to make sure the renderer keeps working:

 * Prefix the title property with `#` + `space`
 * Prefix other property entries with `*` + `space`
 * Divide property names and values with `space` + `:` + `space`
 * Keep an empty line between each "card" and the next

-So far, the below properties are accounted for in the renderer.
-They should be written exactly like this, since the property name will be used to attribute styling:
+### Title and properties
+The rendered currently knows the following properties.
+Since their names are triggers for their styling, they should be written as printed here:
 * Core properties: `# Title`&ensp;`* Type`&ensp;`* Description`&ensp;`* Lore`&ensp;`* Suite`&ensp;`* Image`
 * Marginal properties: `* Notes`&ensp;`* WIP`
 <br/>